xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

   ports*: string
 {% endhighlight %}

-I like they way of defining types, enums and access control `*` means public.
+I like the way of defining types, enums and access control `*` means public.

-## Developing sync, async in the same interface
+### Developing sync, async in the same interface

-> Pragmas are Nim's method to give the compiler additional information / commands without introducing a massive number of new keywords.
+> Pragmas are Nim's method to give the compiler additional information/commands without introducing a massive number of new keywords.
 Pragmas are processed on the fly during semantic checking.
 Pragmas are enclosed in the special {. and .} curly brackets.
 Pragmas are also often used as a first implementation to play with a language feature before a nicer syntax to access the feature becomes available.

-I'm a fan on `multisync` pragma because it allows you to define procs for async, sync code easily
+I'm a fan of `multisync` pragma because it allows you to define procs for async, sync code easily

 {% highlight nim %}